A New Season at Whitehall Baptist Church

 On the other end was Whitehall Baptist Church Pastor Doug White, who was retiring after serving the church for 14 years.
 White asked Bailey if he would consider becoming the church’s next senior pastor.

-Bailey was amazed at what felt like God’s immediate answer to prayer.
+Bailey was amazed at God’s immediate answer to prayer.

-He and his wife, Tammy, were members of Kettering Baptist Church, where Brian served as youth pastor.
-He had felt called to pastoral ministry, and in addition to overseeing the youth, he had been preaching at different churches and speaking at various ministry events.
-He and his wife, Tammy, had been seeking God’s will, and they knew Whitehall was where God wanted them.
+He and his wife, Tammy Terrell Bailey, were members of Kettering Baptist Church, where Brian served as young adult pastor.
+He had felt called to pastoral ministry, and, in addition to ministering to and with young adults, he had been preaching at various churches and speaking at ministry events.
+He and Tammy had been seeking God’s will, and they knew Whitehall was where God wanted them.
 Bucas Sterling, pastor of Kettering Church, has been very supportive of the couple, encouraging and mentoring Brian for years.

-Whitehall Baptist Church officially called Brian as pastor, and he began serving in January as the first African American pastor in its more than 70-year history.
+The church officially called Brian as pastor, and he began serving in January as their first African American pastor in their more than 70-year history.

-Located in southern Prince George’s County, Whitehall Baptist Church has served the Accokeek community since the early 1950s and, like many longtime churches, has navigated decades of change as the once-rural area has grown into a bedroom community for the Washington, D.C., region.
+Located in southern Prince George’s County, Whitehall Baptist Church has navigated decades of change as the once-rural area has grown into a bedroom community for the Washington, D.C., region.

 “When I got here, the church had about 17 active members,” Brian said.
 “But those members were open and available and ready to look at being revitalized from the bare bones.”

 “I tell people we’re not a perfect church — we’re a praying church,” Brian said.
-“We want to introduce people to Christ and love people well.
-I think the relationship piece is what matters most.
-Are we authentic?
-Are we connecting?
-Are we loving people well?”
+“We want to introduce people to Christ and love people well.”

 Bucas Sterling, the pastor of Kettering Baptist Church, shared the message at the installation of Brian Bailey.